 The Motorola d160 was a separate product from StarTAC.
 It was big, heavy, and cheap.
 This phone and its analog cousin, the a130, were some of the first PAYG phones.

 The d160 was the digital version of Motorola’s entry-level analog phone, the a160.
 It had one unique feature.
 If you need to use the phone in an emergency and the battery is dead, use AA batteries instead.

 There was no memory to memorize the numbers, I had to rely on a SIM card, and the menu was a bit complicated.
 However, it did support text messages if the network supported it.

 The d160 also had the distinction of being the first Orange PAYG phone.
 Orange launched PAYG under the just talk brand in late 1997 and offered only this phone.

 The i1000plus is an old Motorola phone’s 1998.
 It is the world’s first handset to combine a digital phone, two-way radio, alphanumeric pager, Internet micro-browser, email, fax, and two-way messaging.

 The Motorola Timeport L7089 was the first phone to work in Europe, the UK, and the US.
 For a short time, it has become the phone of choice for international business people.
 It may have lacked the glamor or the fashion sense, but this phone was all about functionality.

 The world of mobile communications was changing rapidly at the turn of the century.
-The old analog standard, originally favored by the UK and US, was quickly overshadowed by GSM.
+Initially favored by the UK and US, the old analog standard was quickly overshadowed by GSM.
 Although GSM is intended to be the same standard for everyone, at least within the EU, the UK and the US have gone their separate ways.